 IF YOU DO NOT HAVE ACCESS TO EMAILS, PLEASE CALL US AT ONE OF THE NUMBERS BELOW:

 CONTACT PPiP2 CENTRAL RESERACH TEAM

 Research Fellow/Senior Research Nurse

-Click on the name of your region to be put in contact with your local PPiP2 research team.
+Click on the tile below to be put in contact with your local PPiP2 research team.